 This is hands down one of the most important things I did in Vietnam, but be warned: it's not for the faint-hearted.
 The War Remnants Museum is really hard-hitting and very emotional, but it's something you absolutely must see if you want to understand Vietnam's recent history and the impact of the Vietnam War.

 The museum displays the war from a Vietnamese perspective, and some of the exhibits are genuinely disturbing.
 I spent about 2 hours there, and honestly needed a bit of time to process everything afterwards.
-Entry costs around 40kVND (1.50€), and it's open daily.
+Entry costs 40kVND (€1.50), and it's open daily.
 Just prepare yourself mentally before you go.
 I will honestly never forget what I saw in that museum.

 Independence Palace (Reunification Palace)

-Entry costs around 65kVND (2.50€), and you can explore at your own pace.
+Entry costs around 65kVND (€2.50), and you can explore at your own pace.
 It's quite surreal walking through rooms that played such a crucial role in Vietnamese history, and the preserved 1960s and 70s décor gives you a real sense of stepping back in time.

-Shopping and City Exploration
+Shopping and Exploring the City

-Ho Chi Minh City is Vietnam's biggest city, which makes it a really good stop on your itinerary to get things repaired, replace lost items, or just generally do a bit of shopping.
-The shopping scene ranges from massive modern malls to traditional markets, and you'll find pretty much anything you need here.
+Ho Chi Minh City is Vietnam's biggest city, which makes it a really good place on your itinerary to get things repaired, replace lost items, or just generally do a bit of shopping.
+The shopping scene ranges from massive modern malls to traditional local markets, and you'll find pretty much anything you need here.

 Ben Thanh Market is the most famous, though it's quite touristy.
 For a more authentic experience, check out Binh Tay Market in Cholon (the city's Chinatown district).
-The city centre around District 1 also has plenty of shops for both Vietnamese souvenirs and international brands.
+The city center around District 1 also has plenty of shops for both Vietnamese souvenirs and international brands.

 Saigon Central Post Office